NOAA-EMC/WW3-Optimization/README.md

 `cd WW3-Optimization/tools`
 `./makenlopt.sh`

-## Fill the templates and retrieve the forcings from global dump and hpss and spinup run
+## Fill the templates and retrieve the forcings, observations from global dump and hpss and spinup run
 `cd WW3-Optimization/tests/test<test_name>`
 modify _input_vars.sh_ and add the start day (_STARTDATE_), number of forecast days (_forecast_day_) and other required parameters:
 `STARTDATE="<YYYY-MM-DD>"`
 `spinup_day=<NO1>`
 `forecast_day=<NO2>`
+The observations have global coverage.
+Beside the model skill in the entire domain (global coverage), the regional skill can be evaluated witihin a pre-defined box in _input_vars.sh_:
+`lat_min`
+`lat_max`
+`lon_min`
+`lon_max`
  execute
 `./prep_spinup.sh`
  to fill templates for WW3 fix files, forcing and observations (satellite and point source data) retrieval.
 This script is for model spinup for the duration of `spinup_day` before `STARTDATE` and continues for `forecast_day`.
 The filled WW3 input templates are then added to `input_spinup`.